 If you are still unsure what Moral Panic to do for your Report you might want to consider looking at GENDER REPRESENTATION as we have many links, articles, and videos on our bcotmedia tumblr to help you.

 We all receive the media our own way.

 For some it could be a trigger for other acts - it's down to you to report on this and find out the truth.

 Other Media, while less prone to inciting aggression, can still divide individuals.

-In teams film a short comedy sketch tutorial showing the viewer what the Uses and Gratifications theory is....
+In teams create either a Snapchat story or a 15 second Instagram video sketch showing me what the Uses and Gratifications theory is....

 What is Reception Analysis Theory?

 For this Assignment you need to read books.

 REMEMBER - A Moral panic is when something comes along and challenges the social order/ how things are/ our way of life